As a new blogger, it’s demoralizing to look at your Google Analytics each month and see little traffic stopping by your website.

 #2: Use Pinterest to Grow Your Traffic Rapidly

 Pinterest was once a well kept secret but it’s become more mainstream now in the blogger world as a great traffic source for your website.
 Pinterest outperforms Instagram and Facebook easily because of it’s search engine functionality.

-For example, I have over 28,000 followers on Instagram for my website GolfPracticeGuides.com and only 100 followers on Pinterest.
-But Pinterest sends me close to 1,500 monthly visitors compared to 100 from Instagram.
-That’s 15X more traffic and way less followers.
+For example, I have over 28,000 followers on Instagram for my website GolfPracticeGuides.com and only 300 followers on Pinterest.
+But Pinterest sends me close to 25,000 monthly visitors compared to 100 from Instagram.
+That’s 250X more traffic with way less followers.

 You don’t need followers to get traffic from Pinterest since it’s basically just a search engine where people enter keywords and scroll through pins that pop up in the feed.

 Since Pinterest is very confusing for beginners, I want to send you my free checklist of things to do to optimize your Pinterest account.
 This will boost the reach of your pins and help get more traffic to your website.

 Click the button the get the free printable worksheet!